verlok/picturePolyfill/README.md

 ## Server-side scaling/cropping tool

-Responsive images can be quite complicated to be served because you need to scale them all at different resolutions.
-It's recommended to have a server-side picture scaling service to scale the images for you.
+Responsive images can be quite complicated to be served on your website if you have to: pre-scale them at many different resolutions; name them; and maybe change their size when developing a new release of your site.

+It's then a good practice to have a server-side picture scaling service (like [http://www.pixtulate.com/](pixtulate) to scale the images for you, just in time, starting from only one big image.

-You can then implement some HTML code like the following:
+If you want to use an image server, you can code your HTML like the following:

 ```html
 	<a href="#someLink2">